World Golf Village: Education

-Boundaries of two middle schools include portions of World Golf Village: Mill Creek and Pacetti Bay:
+Boundaries of two middle schools include portions of World Golf Village: Mill Creek and Pacetti Bay Middle School:

 All residents are zoned to Tocoi Creek High School.

 Other development

 The 40000 sqft St. Johns County Convention Center was constructed within the WGV and is connected to the Renaissance Resort.

 Westminster St. Augustine, a Life Plan Community, is also located in WGV and offers Independent, Assisted, Skilled and Memory Care - all within the same gated campus.

 A "Blue/Green" timeshare resort with sales office is also within WGV.